jhinpan/KernelBench/README.md

 Check out `src/eval.py` for details on how we implement correctness check and timing.

 We provide a convenient script `scripts/run_and_check.py` to evaluate one single sample source code against a reference source code, check correctness and compute speedup.
-You can use this to evaluate a model-generated kernel.
+You can use this to evaluate a kernel either locally or remotely by setting `eval_mode=local` or `eval_mode=modal`.

 #### Overall Benchmark Metric